jtambasco/modesolverpy/docs/source/intro.rst

 Introduction
 ============

-This documentation demonstrates the potential of modesolverpy.
+This is the documentation for the modesolverpy API.